ahasobriquets/NETELabs_CaseStudies/alemtuzumab/alemtuzumab_codebook.md

 #  Alemtuzumab Code Book

-###
-1. Root is alemtuzumab, a humanized anti-CD52 monoclonal antibody,  also known as Campath, CamPath-1 H, and Lemtrada.
-2. FDA approval for Campath was granted in May 2001.
-3. In searching for publications, clinical trials etc. a 60 day allowance was made for 'publication lag'.
+## A cure informatics network (Williams et al. 2015), with modifications introduced by this collaborative effort, is being constructed for the anti-cancer biological, Alemtuzumab.

-4. The data in this case study are modeled as a network of nodes connected by edges
+1. The data in this case study are modeled as a network of nodes connected by edges
-5. Allowed node types are
+2. Allowed node types are
   * root
   * ct
   * fda